 Guest Post By: Kaci Baltazar, RN, BSN

-I’m a small town TX girl.
+I’m a small-town TX girl.
 I lived at home while going to college and had never lived on my own.
 I got engaged to my high school sweetheart when I was 20 years old.
-My parents were working class people, raising three kids so vacations to exotic places weren’t really on our radar growing up.
+My parents were working-class people, raising three kids, so vacations to exotic places weren’t really on our radar growing up.
 I love my parents to the moon and back, but I knew there had to be more to the world than my small town.
 I had an undying desire to see the world, and then I heard about travel nursing; I was mesmerized.
-I knew it was something I had to do so in July 2015 I set out on my first assignment.
+I knew it was something I had to do in July 2015; I set out on my first assignment.

 And then I got there….

 The next week I started working and reality set in.
-The hospital wasn’t bad, but it was a culture shock to say the least.
-Even though I’m from a small town outside of the city, at home I drove in to the large level I trauma center that had every resource you could think of within its walls.
-This place was a tiny 2 floor hospital.
+The hospital wasn’t bad, but it was a culture shock, to say the least.
+Even though I’m from a small town outside of the city, at home, I drove into the large level I trauma center that had every resource you could think of within its walls.
+This place was a tiny 2-floor hospital.
 Wound vac changes?
 You do them.
 Consults to specialists?
 You call them.
 Rapid response teams?
 You and your charge nurses.
 Physicians?
 You get out of your seat if they want it.
 It was just so different.
 I remember that week getting on the treadmill and just busting into tears.
-I missed my mom, we had never lived apart.
-I missed my work family that knew and loved me since I was a CNA.
-I thought to myself what in the hell was I thinking moving across the country.
-Even though my fiancée was with me I think we both felt so alone.
+I missed my mom; we had never lived apart.
+I missed the work-family that knew and loved me since I was a CNA.
+I thought to myself, what in the hell was I thinking moving across the country.
+Even though my fiancée was with me, I think we both felt so alone.

-Looking back I’m so glad I took the chance.
-I left a perm position that I loved to face the unknown, and it was difficult at first, but amazing in the end.
+Looking back, I’m so glad I took the chance with my first assignment.
+I left a perm position that I loved to face the unknown, and it wasn’t easy at first but amazing in the end.
 I grew up.
 My fiancée and I grew closer than ever.
 Both of us were really close to our families, so it was new and invigorating to have only each other to depend on.
 I grew as an RN.
-I learned new skills working in a small hospital where there was no wound care team, rapid response team, and where physicians were a force to be reckoned with.
+I learned new skills working in a small hospital where there was no wound care team, rapid response team and where physicians were a force to be reckoned with.
 I learned to make new friends.
 I became more outgoing.
 I saw more and lived more in those 5 months than I had in my entire lifetime.

-About Kaci: I’ve been a tele nurse for 4 years, traveling on and off for the past two.
-I travel with my husband who works from home as a recruiter.
-When we are on assignment we enjoy trying new restaurants, making new friends, and the outdoors.
+About Kaci: I’ve been a tele nurse for 4 years (2018), traveling on and off for the past two.
+I travel with my husband, who works from home as a recruiter.
+When we are on assignment, we enjoy trying new restaurants, making new friends, and the outdoors.